 Teens have the power to influence other teens in many positive ways, including safe driving.
 So what can teens do to keep themselves and other teens safe from distracted driving crashes?
 Teens can take their energy, enthusiasm and imagination to create life-saving messages that will resonate with other teens to make distracted driving socially unacceptable.
 That is why we have joined with SADD (Students Against Destructive Decisions), AAJ (American Association for Justice), and the law firm of Anapol Weiss to work with teens and incentivize them to create original videos and memes to spread the message that if we care about our friends we will not let them drive distracted.
 SADD is a great student organization that helps students become leaders and supports students’ efforts to make a difference in their communities.
 SADD students will help save lives by reducing distracted driving crashes.

-Students from SADD- affiliated schools are eligible to submit videos up to 1 minute in length, or memes, that focus on one or more of these themes:
+Students from SADD- affiliated schools are eligible to submit videos up to 1 minute in length, or memes / GIFS (less than 10 seconds), that focus on one or more of these themes:

 - Friends Don’t Let Friends Drive Distracted